earthrise-media/food-system-digital-twin-website/README.md

 yarn dev
 ```

-✨ You can now login to the app at [http://localhost:3000](http://localhost:3000)
+✨ You can now access the app at [http://localhost:3000](http://localhost:3000)

 ### API Docs